 - If you have container irises to plant or bare rhizomes, plant them as soon as it is convenient.

 Choosing a Site to Plant Your Irises

-- The iris loves full sun, but they can tolerate partial shaded areas.
+- The iris loves full sun, but they can tolerate partially shaded areas.
 Just keep in mind that if they don’t get enough sun, you won’t see the beautiful blooms.

-- The bearded iris must be planted in its own bed as they tend to get shaded out by other plants.
+- The bearded iris must be planted in their own bed as they tend to get shaded out by other plants.

 - Irises like neutral soil, but will tolerate soil that is slightly acidic, too.